What are the XLOOKUP & VLOOKUP functions in Excel?

 The information about the members can be found in another dataset, called the Members dataset, and can be retrieved from there to complete the required fields in the Workshop Registrations dataset.

 To get the information from one dataset to complete the other, you would normally use a VLOOKUP.
-If you have access to Office 365, you could consider the new XLOOKUP to get the job done instead.
+If you have access to Microsoft 365, you could consider the new XLOOKUP to get the job done instead.

 How you look up the member’s detail in the dataset is a little different for XLOOKUP and VLOOKUP.
 Let's take a look at the syntax and differences of each.